morete/kubevirt-basics-training/content/en/docs/getting-started-with-kubevirt/lifecycle.md

 virt-launcher-{{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}-firstvm-mfxrs   3/3     Running   0          90s
 ```

-For each running VM there is a `virt-launcher` Pod which is responsible to start the effective VM process in the container and observes the VM state.
+For each running VM there is a `virt-launcher` pod which is responsible to start the effective VM process in the container and observes the VM state.

-Beside the existence of the `virt-launcher` Pod, a new custom resource `VirtualMachineInstance` is present.
+Beside the existence of the `virt-launcher` pod, a new custom resource `VirtualMachineInstance` is present.
 This resource is
 created under the hood by the `virt-controller` and will only be available as long as the VM is running.
 It represents a
 single running virtual machine instance.